 5. Feedback should reference a skill or specific knowledge.

-This is when rubrics become a useful tool.
-A rubric is an instrument to communicate expectations for an assignment.
-Effective rubrics provide students with very specific information about their performance, comparative to an established range of standards.
+This is when rubrics become a useful tool (single-point rubrics, for example).
+A rubric is an instrument to communicate expectations for an assignment and a useful way to provide effective feedback for learning.
+Effective rubrics provide students with very specific information about their performance, compared to an established range of standards.
 For younger students, try highlighting rubric items that the student is meeting or try using a sticker chart.

-Regular ‘check-ins’ with students lets them know where they stand in the classroom and with you.
+Regular ‘check-ins’ with students let them know where they stand in the classroom and with you.
 Utilize the ‘4 questions’ to guide your feedback.

 7. Host a one-on-one conference.